Table of Contents 💡

 An example of a UX case study summary

-This is a very short summary.
-And by doing so, you give those listening to your presentation the opportunity to ask questions.
-Because you keep a lot of information to yourself, chances are you get questions about that information.
+The example from the image above is a very specific summary.
+Presenting this case study summary first allows your audience to ask questions.
+Because you keep a lot of information to yourself, you’re likely to get questions about that same information.
 You can answer these questions with ease.

 If you had presented every detail of your case study, you’re more likely to get questions you can’t answer.